Kinds-of-Intelligence-CFI/animal-ai/docs/configGuide/YAML-Config-Syntax.md

 **Observations:**

-This example illustrates how to employ predefined symbols using the `symbolNames` parameter, which is exclusive to `SignBoard` objects.
-Each symbol in this list comes with a default color.
-However, these colors do not affect the texture of the symbol.
-Instead, the color of the SignBoard gameobject is determined by the `colors` parameter and only that.
+This example demonstrates the use of predefined symbols via the `symbolNames` parameter, which is specific to `SignBoard` objects.
+Each symbol in the `symbolNames` list is associated with a default color.
+However, these default colors do not influence the appearance of the symbols on the `SignBoard`.
+Instead, the color of the `SignBoard` gameobject is determined solely by the `colors` parameter.

 &nbsp;